Developed by AMP Capital, the Karrinyup shopping centre has more than 290 stores.

-The Karrinyup shopping centre in Karrinyup, Western Australia, is being redeveloped with an estimated investment of A$800m ($577m).
+The Karrinyup shopping centre in Karrinyup, Western Australia, was redeveloped with an investment of A$800m ($577m).

-The redeveloped shopping centre will serve as a mixed utility area that will include residential, retail and commercial elements.
-Construction on the project is expected to start in November 2018 and is scheduled for completion in 2021.
-The project is being developed by AMP Capital.
+The redeveloped shopping centre serves as a mixed utility area that includes residential, retail, and commercial elements.
+Construction on the project began in November 2018, and was completed in October 2021.
+The project was developed by AMP Capital.

-Karrinyup is an area that connects the coast to city or the outskirts to the city centre.
-It was originally built in 1973 and has been expanded over the years to cover two floors over a 13.6ha site.
-The shopping centre currently hosts more than 180 speciality stores, including David Jones, Woolworths, and Big W.
+Karrinyup is an area that connects the coast to the city, or the outskirts to the city centre.
+It was originally built in 1973, and has been expanded over the years to cover two floors over a 13.6 hectare site.
+Earlier, the shopping centre hosted more than 180 speciality stores, including David Jones, Woolworths, and Big W.

-The new shopping centre is expected to accelerate the growth of the retail sector of Western Australia by meeting the requirements of contemporary customers.
-It will create a high-quality retail destination offering a customised and seamless shopping experience and establish Perth as one of the biggest activity centres in the region.
+The redevelopment project doubled the area of the mall from 59,874m² (644,478.37ft²) to 109,000m² (1.17 million ft²).
+The new shopping centre is expected to accelerate the growth of the retail sector in Western Australia by meeting the requirements of contemporary customers.

-The Karrinyup redevelopment project will add 290 stores of varying formats such as hypermarkets, designer brand outlets, and large-format retail outlets stores for international brands.
-The newly developed centre will also host food and beverage stalls, alfresco dining facilities, and a large piazza and main street.
+The redeveloped Karrinyup mall features 290 stores of varying formats such as hypermarkets, designer brand outlets, and large-format retail outlets stores for international brands.
+The newly developed centre also hosts food and beverage stalls, alfresco dining facilities, and a large piazza and main street.

-The centre will also host leisure, lifestyle and entertainment facilities such as a state-of-the-art ten-screen Hoyts cinema.
-It will also feature children-friendly and family-friendly community spaces, play-areas, and green open spaces for relaxing.
+The centre hosts leisure, lifestyle, and entertainment facilities such as a state-of-the-art ten-screen Hoyts cinema.
+It also features children-friendly and family-friendly community spaces, play areas, and green open spaces for relaxing.

-Multiplex has been contracted to build the new shopping complex, while Hames Sharley and Taylor Robinson Chaney Broderick are the lead architects.
+Multiplex was contracted to build the new shopping complex, while Hames Sharley, and Taylor Robinson Chaney Broderick are the lead architects.

 Seedesign Studio was awarded the contract to design high-quality open spaces for the shopping centre redevelopment project in September 2018.

-Rowe Group prepared the activity plan and development application for the project.
+Gabriels Hearne Farrell provided architectural acoustics services.
+Proven Project Management and Rowe Group prepared the activity plans and development applications for the project.

 Western Australia is one of the biggest economic growth centres for Australia, with the retail industry playing a major role in the development.
-The annual retail turnover of the region in 2015 was $33.5bn.
+The annual retail turnover of the region was $33.5bn in 2015.
 The retail industry creates employment for more than 130,000 workers in the region.

 The city is undergoing retail expansions of more than 200,000m² of new retail space, worth A$1.6bn ($1.15bn).
 Apart from the Karrinyup shopping centre redevelopment, some of the other developments include the Garden City Shopping Centre, Elizabeth Quay, Perth Cultural Centre, and Westfield Innaloo shopping centre.